putra4g/LPS_Logical_and_Review_Code/README.md

 # LPS_Logical_and_Review_Code

-Please refer to Program.cs and folder Class for more detail.
+**Please refer to Program.cs and folder Class for more detail and you can run the console also.**

 **A.1** The "If" statement is correct to check null. but it can be stated a little better to use NULL coalescing operators instead of if statement for cleaner and easier to read code. example :